MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **large_text** - Tells us if the device has large text setting turned on to help us detect issues related to this setting

+- **left_swipe_setting** - Tells us which mail triage action the user has set for their left swipe setting.

 - **oem_preinstall** - Tells us if our app was pre-installed on the device (this applies to Samsung devices only)

 - **pinned_tabs** - Tells us the tabs user has chosen to pin to navigation bar, and their order.

+- **right_swipe_setting** - Tells us which mail triage action the user has set for their right swipe setting.

 - **supported_abis** - Tells us what kind of application binary interfaces (ABIs) are supported by the device platform to help us detect issues related to this setting